 Hawaiʻi Kai Towne Center stores include Costco, Ross, and City Mill, plus a range of restaurants including the original Roy’s.
 There is also office and storage space.

 Kahala Mall in East Honolulu was the first enclosed, air-conditioned shopping center in Hawaiʻi.
-Located in the Kahala residential neighborhood east of Diamond Head, the mall offers over 100 shops and restaurants, plus a Whole Foods grocery store, and movie theater.
+Located in the Kahala residential neighborhood east of Diamond Head, the mall offers over 100 shops and restaurants, plus a Whole Foods grocery store and movie theater if you want to make a full day of your shopping excursion.

 International Market Place

-International Market Place in Waikīkī is an upscale shopping center has a storied past that is evident through the architecture, water features, lush landscaping, and 100-year-old banyan tree.
+International Market Place in Waikīkī is an upscale shopping center with a storied past that is evident through the architecture, water features, lush landscaping, and 100-plus-year-old banyan tree.
 The parking garage entrance is on Kūhiō Ave at the intersection of Walina St.

 Royal Hawaiian Center

-Royal Hawaiian Center in Waikīkī is a collection of 110 distinctive stores including international luxury brands and unique island boutiques, plus 30 dining destinations.
+Royal Hawaiian Center in Waikīkī is a collection of over 100 distinctive stores including international luxury brands and unique island boutiques, plus many options for refreshments from grab-and-go to sit-down restaurants from casual to upscale dining.
 The parking garage entrance is on the right side of Royal Hawaiian Ave.

 Waikiki Beach Walk